These are stressful times

 Spire Stone — Wearable Stress Management

 Spire stone is a small, wearable device that tracks your breathing.
 When Spire senses a change in your breath — when your breathing is short and tense — it sends a notification to your phone — to guide you slow down and normalize your breaths.
-Basically, heading off tension before you even realize it’s happening.
+Heading off tension before you even realize it’s happening.
 Spire Stone helps you understand what, where, and who causes you to be stressed.
 Try Spire Stone.

 Now is the time to make a breakthrough…